 Tax cuts should go to the lowest income earners.
 While they will pay less to the tax man— they will still be paying FICA, property, and sales taxes.
-They spend all their extra cash.
-More money will flow through to all levels of the economy.
-This will grow GDP, because consumer expenditures comprise 75% of all GDP activity.
+They already spend all their extra cash.
+More money will be consumed and will flow through to all levels of the economy.
+This will grow GDP, as consumer expenditures comprise 75% of all GDP activity.

 In Figure 1, the rightmost column shows that as income increases (going down the column) the percent of income spent on consumption declines.
-In fact, the top 0.1 earners consume only 9.1% of their income, while the middle quintile spends 93% of their income.
+In fact, the top 0.1 earners consume only 9.1% of their income, while the middle group of earners spends 93% of their income.

-This relates to tax cuts intended to boost the economy.
-Tax cuts delivered to the middle class and those with lower incomes will spend nearly all of their newly freed income, contributing to GDP growth, while persons in the upper income brackets spent considerably less of their retained incomes, contributing less to GDP growth.
+This observation relates to tax cuts intended to boost the economy.
+Tax cuts delivered to the middle class and those with lower incomes will lead to nearly all of the tax cut contributing to GDP growth.

 As we have seen over prior tax cuts that favored the rich, their new cash ends up in the financial markets, inflating stock prices and their wealth rather than accelerating GDP.